Wednesday, April 7, 2010

 Cre Comm: The Next Generation

-(Their two-year mission: to explore strange new methods of communication
+(Their two-year mission: to explore strange new methods of communication)

-most completed) showcase their design skills, journalistic chops, advertising savvy, and showmanship, in a one-day magazine trade show.
+Every year, students in the Creative Communications program (which I have almost completed) showcase their design skills, journalistic chops, advertising savvy, and showmanship, in a one-day magazine trade show.

 This year the Class of 2011 put on an outstanding show.
 I was extremely impressed by the level of enthusiasm, the quality of presentation, and the big ideas which made the event so much fun.